UltrosBot/Ultros/doc/plugins/urls.rst

 specified number of bytes before attempting to find the title.
 This prevents excessively large pages or maliciously-crafted URLs from taking too long to parse or using up all of Ultros' memory.

-We recommend you keep the default of **16384** bytes - or 16 KiB.
-Feel free to change this if you know what you're doing.
+We recommend you keep the default of **16384 bytes** - or **16 KiB**.
+You may make it bigger if required, but don't make it too small or you won't get any titles.

 ----